Sand and Storm Debris Cleanup

 Unincorporated Storm Debris Collection

-The County is reaching out to HOAs and homeowners who live on private roads or gated communities to gain permission to pick up storm debris.
-An authorized representative will need to provide Right of Entry.
+The County did outreach to HOAs and homeowners who live on private roads, gated communities and small commercial properties, including apartments and condos, to gain permission to pick up storm debris.
+An authorized representative needed to provide Right of Entry.
+Commercial properties were first required to make an insurance claim if they have coverage.
+All documentation was due by Dec.
+13, 2024.

 Hurricane Debris Dashboard